heiskr/u/README.md

 ### 4.2 Getters and Setters

-Many languages allow using `object.key` and `object[key]` for getters and setters of iterables, and Garden's alias can allow for that as well.
+Many languages allow using `object.key` and `object[key]` for getters and setters of iterables, and Grove's alias can allow for that as well.
 Using the dot notation, the key is a string.

 ```
   set a to myMap.key